AmnesicOblex/deck-of-fate/README.md

 ## Cheat Fate

-Once per long rest after drawing a card from the Deck you can choose to draw a second card.
+Once per short rest after drawing a card from the Deck you can choose to draw a second card.
 After learning the effects of both cards you may choose which effect takes place.
 If you ever draw two black cards they both take effect.

 ## Potential Future Features